 In order to understand how Superintelligence may interact with humans in the future, we need to know what it might be made of and what it might look like.
 Let me start with the first aspect.
 For the last few years we have already been exploring the ways, in which we could build such a superintelligent agent.
 The scientists working in that area come from different disciplines.
 It is probably the most interdisciplinary ‘project’ that Humanity has ever contemplated.
 We have started the creation of something that one day may become a new species.

-Memory.
+- Memory.
 We need plenty of this, at least xenottabytes, i.e. 1,000 more than the data itself, if we include the backup.

-Intelligence.
+- Intelligence.
 This is really about the algorithms – making sense of relations between data, finding patterns and drawing conclusions that enable actions.
 We are nowhere near even to the level of intelligence of a mouse yet.
-That, combined with a human level cognition that we will need, is the biggest barrier and that’s why we may not have a mature Superintelligence for a few decades yet.
+That, combined with a human level cognition which we will need, is the biggest barrier and that’s why we may not have a mature Superintelligence for a few decades yet.

 All these elements listed above, apart from cognitive function and consciousness are available today and are connected and presented to us via Google and Internet with its communication network.
 But the Internet is mostly just an infrastructure.
 What really matters are the resources and capabilities.
-This is the ‘soft’ side of the Internet, where the browser, like Google is the king supported, by Facebook, GPS and other information processing and communication applications.
+This is the ‘soft’ side of the Internet, where the browser, like Google is the king supported by Facebook, GPS and other information processing and communication applications.
 This is the ‘intelligence’ that we use every day.
-You may not realize that Google can right now answer almost any question, translate nearly instantaneously any text into 56 languages, guide you using the satellite navigation to any part of the globe, provide access to trillions of pictures, videos or documents in an instant from any point of the planet, 24 hours a day.
+You may not realize that Google can right now answer almost any question, translate nearly instantaneously any text into most modern languages, guide us using the satellite navigation to any part of the globe, provide access to trillions of pictures, videos or documents in an instant from any point of the planet, 24 hours a day.

 However, it will take another 10 years, or so, to arrive at the artificial intelligence that would have a combined capacity of about 100 human brains.
 Should it be combined as a seamless cognitive agent with senses (neurons), we would have a very slowly reacting prototype of Superintelligence.
 I call this lowest level of Superintelligence, the Immature Superintelligence.
 By then it will already have a reasonable sense of cognition but still incomparable with humans’ capability.
 To achieve that, it will take approximately 20 more years, so that by about 2050 we shall have a mature cognitive Superintelligence with the combined capacity of at least 1 billion human brains.
 What it may still lack is consciousness.
-However, as mentioned above, some scientists believe consciousness is irrelevant for an intelligent agent for making decisions.
+However, some scientists believe consciousness is irrelevant for an intelligent agent for making decisions.